mbusb/mbusb.github.io/page_faq.md

  * [Read this information carefully](#can-you-help-me-in-adding-my-favourite-distro-in-to-multibootusb).
  * You can submit this issue in github page at [https://github.com/mbusb/multibootusb/issues](https://github.com/mbusb/multibootusb/issues).
- * It is OK to send it on email but it is not reccommended.
+ * It is OK to send it on email but it is not recommended.
 The github issue will remind me of pending work or someone else can also can read and solve your issue.

 ---